 As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
 Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers (the Palace of) Versailles.
+Today, Gombrich covers Witchcraft.

 This page provides access to a list of free online resources.
 It is not intended to endorse any particular resource.